MrDapperGent/cloudExplorer/README.md

 [Background Sync]

-Background Sync allows Cloud Explorer to function like Dropbox.
-It will sync to and from the S3 server.
-Please note that no files will be deleted.
+Background Sync allows Cloud Explorer to sync a directory in the background to S3 every 5 minutes.
+Sync will only upload files that do not exist on S3 and no files will be deleted.
 <br>
 <br>
 From the GUI: